benpptung/util-retry/README.md

 A very thin and lightweight utilty to wrap an async function and makes it retryable.
 If all retires failed, the `last attampt error` will be sent back.

+See also [util-asyncflow](https://www.npmjs.com/package/util-asyncflow) - an async functions control flow utility

 # Example
 ```